 Details of how the Company complies with the QCA Code, can be found here.

-The Board comprises two executive Directors and six non-executive Directors.
+The Board comprises at least two Directors.
 The Board meets regularly to discharge its responsibility to shareholders including to consider strategy, performance and the framework of internal controls, as well as review its own performance and composition.

 The Company have the following Committees on Admission:

 The Board has established an audit committee with formally delegated duties and responsibilities.
-The audit committee chairs by Tim McCutcheon with Leonid Skoptsov being the other member of the committee.
+The audit committee is chaired by Tim McCutcheon.
 The audit committee meets at least three times a year and responsible for ensuring that the financial performance of Ovoca Bio plc is properly reported on and monitored, including by conducting reviews of the annual and interim accounts, results announcements, internal control systems and procedures and accounting policies.

-The remuneration committee chairs by Mikhail Mogutov with Leonid Skoptsov being the other member of the committee.
+The remuneration committee is chaired by Kirill Golovanov.
 It is expected to meet not less than two times a year.
 Directors may attend meetings at the committee’s invitation.

 The remuneration committee has responsibility for determining, within agreed terms of reference, Ovoca Bio’s plc policy on the remuneration of senior executives and specific remuneration packages for executive Directors, including pension rights and compensation payments.
 It is also responsible for selecting individuals to whom to make grants of awards under the Share Option Scheme.